-“In several of your articles you mention support netting to keep plants straight and tall, not blown over by wind and rain.
-Would you explain the “what” and “how” of that process for a home gardener?”
+I have been asked, “You mention using support netting to keep plants straight and tall, not blown over by wind and rain.
+Would you explain the ‘what’ and ‘how’ of that process for a home gardener?”

-Support netting is a tool that I learned of early on in my growing career–but did not heed to using on a regular basis until I suffered an easily avoidable loss.
+Support netting is a tool that I learned of early on in my growing career, but I did not use it regularly until I suffered an easily avoidable loss.
 I watched the rain pound several beds of flowers to the ground that were almost ready to harvest in a twenty-minute downpour.
-Weeks of work and lots of $$ gone in minutes.
+Weeks of work and lots of money were gone in minutes.
 From then on I have become a faithful user of support netting.

-We normally apply the netting as soon as the floating row covers are removed from our plantings (2-3 weeks).
-The netting installation instructions are below and I will add that on small beds (10 feet long) I don’t normally weave the stake at the ends; I just slip the netting over the stakes.
-The netting’s final resting spot on the fully grown plant is at about the 1/2 way mark.
-You can move the netting up as needed.
+We normally apply the netting right when the floating row covers are removed from our plantings (2-3 weeks).
+The netting installation instructions are below and I will add that on small beds (10’ long) I don’t normally weave the stake at the ends; I just slip the netting over the stakes.
+The netting’s final resting spot on the fully grown plant is at about the halfway mark.
+You can move the netting up the stakes as needed.

 When harvesting flowers sometimes you do have to reach below the netting and this takes a little practice.
-But of course, if they were not netted there would be no flowers to cut.
-At the end of the season, we just cut all the flowers at the netting level, remove the netting, and roll them up for next year’s use.
+But of course, if they were not netted there would be no flowers to cut!
+At the end of the season, we just cut all the flowers at the netting level, remove the netting, and roll them up to store for next year’s use.

 To purchase and watch videos on support netting click here.